OFS/opae-sdk/doc/src/fpga_api/fpga_api.rst

 =========

 The SysObject API can be used to get system objects by name.
-Names used with the SysObject API are driver specific any may not be compatible accross plugins and/or drivers.
-For example, SysObject names used with xfpga plugin will apply to the OPAE Linux Kernel driver and refer to sysfs nodes under the sysfs tree for the resource used with the SysObject API.
+Names used with the SysObject API are driver specific any may not be compatible across plugins and/or drivers.
+For example, SysObject names used with the xfpga plugin will apply to the OPAE Linux Kernel driver and refer to sysfs nodes under the sysfs tree for the resource used with the SysObject API.

 sysobject.h